MaseJ/Concepts/README.md

 This folder will hold concept ideas I come up with or get inspired from.
 None of these will be full websites/applications but rather portions so they may lack in content.
 Using this to practice making responsive animations for websites in the future.
 Such as landing pages, website intros, components.
+I will also be documenting my after thoughts of each concept and how I thought about it.
+This log won't be very formal but just a way to track my progress.
 Go to the link below to actually see the concepts in action or go to the folder to see the code itself.

 ## [Showcase](https://masej.github.io/Concepts/)